-As 2017 comes to a close, we thought all you creatives may want to know what 2018 has in store.
+As 2017 comes to a close, we thought all you creatives may want to know what 2018 has in store on the design front.

 Our very own design gurus, Vicky-Lee Vermeulen, our head designer (she’s hot stuff) and Nadia Mynhardt, our junior (she’s also hot stuff) want to let you in on all their secrets…